 NOTE 3 When construction_method 2 is used and one item needs to have an offset of 0 into another item, the base_offset field is set to 0.

-In 8.11.3.3 change
+In 8.11.3.3 change the two field definitions

 data-reference-index is either zero ('this file') or an index, with value 1 indicating the first entry, into the data references in the DataInformationBox.

+extent_length provides the absolute length in bytes of this metadata item extent.
+If length_size is 0, extent_length takes the value 0.
+If the value is 0, then length of the extent is the length of the entire referenced container.

 to

 data_reference_index is either zero ('this file') or an index, with value 1 indicating the first entry, into the data references in the DataInformationBox.

+extent_length provides the absolute length in bytes of this metadata item extent.
+If length_size is 0, extent_length takes the value 0.

 In 8.11.4.1 change

 For a given handler, the primary data may be one of the referenced items when it is desired that it be stored elsewhere, or divided into extents; or the primary metadata may be contained in the MetaBox (e.g. in an XMLBox).
 Either this box shall occur, or there shall be a box within the MetaBox (e.g. an XMLBox) containing the primary information in the format required by the identified handler.